gittuf/gittuf/docs/extensions/detached-authorization.md

 TODO: nail down wireline format for authorization and how it is stored signed.

+### Design Updates

+Detached authorizations must identify:
+* the Git ref affected
+* the tip of the set of commits being applied (if commits A, B, C are to be applied to the ref, C is explicitly recorded, implicitly approving A and B)
+* optionally, the last valid RSL entry for the Git ref affected

+In effect, Carol says "I approve setting the main branch to commit C, where the last valid RSL entry for main is X." Carol may omit the last valid entry for the branch.
+This supports scenarios such as the first approval for a branch as well as high traffic refs where other changes may be merged before Carol's in a single go.
+When Carol does include the last RSL entry ID information, she ensures her authorization cannot be replayed during a rollback attack.

+In addition, Carol records commit C but the RSL entry for the merge may not actually reflect C. This is the case when a merge commit is created.
+So, during the verification workflow, if the RSL entry records a merge commit (identified by having two parents in the affected branch), the second parent must match C.
+If the RSL entry does not record a merge commit, then the commit must be C.
+Significantly, this supports merge commits and fast forwards but NOT squash or rebase workflows that re-create and apply A, B, C or (A + B + C) to the target branch.
+Also, if Carol issues an authorization for C but A, B, and C must be rebased to fix conflicts, Carol will need to issue a new authorization.
+Note that if Carol includes the last valid RSL entry in her authorization, she must issue new authorizations even if A, B, and C can be merged as-is.

 ## In Practice

 Detached authorizations must be stored separately in